 - An introduction to stereotyping, gender roles and 'what makes a successful life?' during SKL lessons.
-Use of www.startprofile.com helps students understand the range of careers available and the routes into training which link to GCSE choices. - Off timetable days focused on citizenship and careers e.g. World of Work - Curriculum-based activities delivered during lessons or as part of an off timetable activity - Opportunities to represent the Open Academy in career-based competitions e.g. Computer Science Coding Competition 'Scratch Off' at UEA - Use of websites and Careers Area resources including the use of Unifrog and www.lcanbea.org - An Options Choices Evening where parents and students can discuss courses and the decisionmaking process with Open Academy staff - An introduction to, and advice on subject choices and subject selection by the tutor of the subject, including alternative provision opportunities - Supplementary advice on subject choices from the Open Academy based options booklet - An extensive assembly programme for options, including presentation on technical education and apprenticeships by local providers - Explicit links to careers through curriculum - Visits to Further and Higher Education establishments e.g. UEA Discover Days - Able, Gifted and Talented opportunities - Career-based assemblies or lessons delivered by external providers and employers, e.g. UEA Outreach talks such as 'Why Go to Uni?'. - Opportunities to explore careers in specific industries e.g. Go4Set STEM work-related learning. - Interview with CEAIG Level 6 Careers Advisor if appropriate - External mentoring opportunities e.g. UEA and MAP - Opportunities to attend career and employability- based events - Visit to the Royal Norfolk Show to complete Careers Trail of employers and education providers
+Use of Unifrog helps students understand the range of careers available and the routes into training which link to GCSE choices. - Curriculum-based activities with visiting employers delivered during lessons or as part of an off timetable activity - Opportunities to represent the Open Academy in career-based competitions e.g. Computer Science Coding Competition 'Scratch Off' at UEA - Use of websites and Careers Area resources including the use of Unifrog and www.lcanbea.org - An Options Choices Evening where parents and students can discuss courses and the decisionmaking process with Open Academy staff - An introduction to, and advice on subject choices and subject selection by the tutor of the subject, including alternative provision opportunities - Supplementary advice on subject choices from the Open Academy based options booklet - An extensive assembly programme for options, including presentation on technical education and apprenticeships by local providers - Explicit links to careers through curriculum - Visits to Further and Higher Education establishments e.g. UEA Discover Days - Able, Gifted and Talented opportunities - Career-based assemblies or lessons delivered by external providers and employers, e.g. UEA Outreach talks such as 'Why Go to Uni?'. - Opportunities to explore careers in specific sectors eg. STEM. - Interview with CEAIG Level 6 Careers Advisor if appropriate - External mentoring opportunities e.g. UEA and NEACO - Opportunities to attend career and employability- based events